siberianfox/tinygwiki/TinyG-Configuration.md

 	$st | Switch type | 0=NO, 1=NC

 Hidden System Settings

-The following settings rae accessible but do not appear in the system group listings.
+The following settings are accessible but do not appear in the system group listings.
 This is because they really should not be messed with.

 	Setting | Description | Notes
 	--------|-------------|-------